Gwali-1/Blog-Files/2024/cs50AI/Search_Algorithm_Examples.md

 * informed search
 * uninformed search

-simply
-informed search algorithm is an algorthm that uses or applies problem specific knowledge to solve the problem.
+simply put  *informed search algorithm* is an algorthm that uses or applies problem specific knowledge to solve the problem.
 What that means it the algorithm does not attempt to solvethe problem with intuition or blind.
 It relies on certain iportant details about the problem it is solving at every decision point. example condidering say the race of an individual when searching for a criminal suspect or say how geograhically close a point is to a location when tring to navigate to a target